-Applicant must be a son or daughter of a Pella Corporation employee or one of its wholly owned subsidiaries (includes adopted children, stepchildren who reside with employee, and children whose legal guardian is an employee) who has completed one or more years of continuous service by January 1, 2017, and is actively employed on March 31, 2017.
+Applicant must be a son or daughter of an employee (includes adopted children and stepchildren who reside with employee, and children whose legal guardian is an employee) of Pella Corporation, Bonelli, Duratherm, Grabill, Reilly, or a Pella-owned sales subsidiary who has completed one or more years of continuous service by January 1, 2018, and is actively employed on March 31, 2018.
 Sons and daughters of deceased or retired employees with one or more years of continuous employment and who were full-time employees at the time of death or retirement are also eligible to apply.

-Applicants must be seniors at high schools within the United States.
+Applicants must be graduating high school seniors within the United States.

 Choice of College

 Scholarship recipients may enroll as degree candidates in any community college, professional school, college, or university in the United States, providing that the school selected is accredited by the regional accrediting association for that area.

 Course of Study